XRPL-Labs/XrplTxData/README.md

 The response of a `.get(someTxHash)` / `.getOne(someTxHash)` call contains four properties:

 - `host` (string): the endpoint (connetion url) of the first node replying to the request
-- `resolvedBy` (string): `"generator"` if the host replied within the `EndpointTimeoutMs` timeout, `"emitter"` if the first reply came in after the `EndpointTimeoutMs` timeout, but before the next host replied
+- `resolvedBy` (string): `"generator"` if the host replied within the `EndpointTimeoutMs` timeout, `"emitter"` if the first reply came in after the `EndpointTimeoutMs` timeout, but before the next host replied, or `"asynchash"` if resolved by waiting & monitoring the live ledger transaction stream
 - **`result`** (object): containing the error or transaction response from the XRPL node
 - **`balanceChanges`** (object): containing the parsed balance changes for all accounts affected by this transaction